-• Each participating GP surgery will have a nominated GP for signing the ULT prescription, and the research trained practice nurses will not treat control arm gout patients for the study duration.
-The practice nurse will be required to not disseminate their experience with ULT to other staff members during the study.
+- The lead applicant, and two of the clinical co-investigators (ER, MS with CDM and PL deputizing in case of leave) will advise the study-trained healthcare professional or GP and the GP signing the prescription if required. - Each participating GP surgery will have a nominated GP for signing the ULT prescription, and the research trained healthcare professionals will not treat control arm gout patients for the study duration.
+The study-trained healthcare professionals will be required to not disseminate their experience with ULT to other staff members during the study.